Evaluation Panel

 Chemistry Instructor, National University of Singapore

 Fun Man Fung is a Chemistry educator at the National University of Singapore (NUS), well-known for his dedication to enhancing science education through the integration of digital tools.
 Fun Man earned his PhD from NUS and is the lead editor of two books.
 The first, titled "10 Things You Must Know About the International Chemistry Olympiad (IChO)," published by World Scientific, serves as a comprehensive guide to this competition.
 The second, "Technology-Enabled Blended Learning Experiences for Chemistry Education and Outreach," published by Elsevier, serves as a valuable resource for educators and researchers seeking to incorporate technology into chemistry education and its impact on fostering engaging learning experiences.
+He is a member of the Global Young Academy, hosted at the German National Academy of Sciences Leopoldina in Halle (Saale).

 Francesca Gale